 Mountain Cleaners started weekly waste collections from popular trekking destination Triund in 2009 and from Guna Devi Temple this April 2011 onwards.
 The group now a registered trust has also started clean up hikes to Kareri Lake, has only 3 paid members of staff and relies on volunteers and donations to continue its work.

 How can you help?

-So far, eminent groups like WWF India, Tetra Pak and the Manimahesh Trust have extended support and financial assistance for the commendable work being done by the Mountain Cleaners.
-Like any non-profit organization, Mountain Cleaners is in need of funds, volunteers and support from all corners of the world.
+So far, eminent groups like WWF-India, Tetra Pak and the Manimahesh Trust have extended support and financial assistance for the commendable work being done by the Mountain Cleaners.
+Like any non-profit organisation, Mountain Cleaners is in need of funds, volunteers and support from all corners of the world.

 “We need a garbage truck, waste containers, more staff and additional dustbins if our projects are to succeed.
 Our work is in constant financial jeopardy but winning a grant would change that.
 We’re all busy, but I hope that people take a minute out of their hectic schedule to vote for us and share the link.”

 Jodie gives us a list of projects that are presently being undertaken by Mountain Cleaners.